 Here your math skills will come in handy.
 You will be tested on how you can interpret the data and the quantitative problems presented to you.
 This part of the test is not going to assess you in detail but it is going to cover problem solving, quantitative comparisons and of course data interpretation.

 This part of the test also covers critical thinking besides assessing the analytical writing skills.
 Complex ideas are given and candidates are asked to articulate them effectively by supporting it with relevant ideas.
 You will need to stay focused to reason out your argument.
 Besides critical thinking and writing, your basic English grammar skills are going to be judged.

-The quantitative part of the test, as well as the verbal part, together carry scores from 130 – 170, given in 1 point increments.
-Both these tests carry heavy weightage as far as getting accepted in graduate schools is concerned.
-The last part of the test has a score card ranging from 0-6.
+The quantitative part of the test, as well as the verbal section, together carry scores from 130 – 170, given in 1 point increments.
+Both these tests carry heavyweight as far as getting accepted in graduate schools is concerned.
+The last part of the test has a scorecard ranging from 0-6.

 How Long is the GRE Test?

-It takes a little less than 4 hours to give the GRE exam.
+It takes a little less than 4 hours to give the GRE.
 Extra time is also given for reading instructions and breaks.